xiehongsen/bootstrap_GMM/README.md

 # Bootstrap GMM Analysis of Geochronologic Age Distributions

-This repository contains the Python workflow used for bootstrap Gaussian mixture modeling (GMM) of geochronologic age distributions in the associated study.
+This repository contains the Python workflow used for bootstrap Gaussian mixture modeling (GMM) of geochronologic age distributions in our study.

 The workflow combines Gaussian mixture modeling, Bayesian information criterion (BIC) model selection, and bootstrap resampling to identify stable age components in geochronologic datasets.

 ## Files

-The repository contains three files:

 - `bootstrap_GMM.py`
-  Main Python script for Gaussian mixture modeling, bootstrap resampling, stable peak identification, and figure generation.
+  Main Python script for GMM fitting, BIC model selection, bootstrap resampling, stable peak identification, and figure generation.

 - `bootstrap_GMM.ipynb`
-  Jupyter Notebook used to configure the analysis and run `bootstrap_GMM.py`.
+  Jupyter Notebook used to configure and run `bootstrap_GMM.py`.

 - `gmm_openblas_environment.yml`
   Conda environment used for the analysis.